The Hotoke Family

 "There it is," he said, pointing to a mustard yellow block of flats.
 Mum puled off the road onto the dirt driveway and waited at the black gate for the askari to let them in, while Erika stared open mouthed and tried very hard not to judge.

-The thing was, Peponi Secondary school was a private school.
+The thing was, they went to a private school.
 Erika's family didn't consider themselves particularly wealthy - comfortably middle class, maybe, but there were other kids in Erika's class who lived in mansions and got five thousand shillings pocket money every month.
 She wasn't stupid, she didn't think she was that naiive, and she was well aware of the vast inequalities in her country.
 All Kenyans knew how bad some people had it, and at least this place wasn't one of those shanties the city council would bulldoze and set on fire for kicks like they sometimes did in Kibera, but even so...

-The building was seven storeys high, loomed over by other blocks of flats or skyscrapers, or building sites for skyscrapers.
-Grey water stains draped down the walls like curtains, TV ariels stood crooked on the roof with wires sagging from them.
+The building was seven storeys high, loomed over by skyscrapers, or building sites for skyscrapers.
+Grey water stains draped down the walls like grasping fingers, TV ariels stood crooked on the roof with wires sagging from them.
 Every window up to the top floor was barred, and no attempt had been made to twist the iron into something decorative.
 There was laundry hanging on wires in every balcony.

 It was the kind of invisible place she saw every day from the bus window, stared at unseeing when stuck in Nairobi traffic jams.
 If she ever really thought about it, it was probably the kind of place their maid Florence lived in.